cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-02-22-Week-7-Arrays.markdown

   <b>By the end of this week, you will be able to:</b>
   <ol>
     <li>Make arrays of any data type</li>
+    <li>Learn how to make multidimensional arrays</li>
+    <li>Learn how to use arrays in functions</li>
+    <li>Be able to distinguish between pass by reference and pass by value
+Make arrays of any data type</li>
   </ol>
 </div>